Rule Change: Open

 Delta considers that while participants did not face barriers in obtaining bank guarantees historically, there has been an increasing trend of financial institutions no longer providing credit support to participants with exposure to fossil fuels, for example coal and gas fired electricity generation and coal mining.
 Hence, Delta perceives a real risk that a market participant, while being a profitable and solvent business, may be unable to provide credit support to AEMO.

-Submissions to the consultation paper close on 30 April 2026.
+Submissions to the consultation paper closed on 30 April 2026.

 Background